These guidelines will assist departments, laboratories and centers (DLCs) in hosting minors as interns or employees at MIT.

 General Guidance for Supervising Minors

-Supervisors must have expertise in the area in which the minor is working.
+Supervisors must have expertise in the area in which the minor is working or located.
 Supervisors must ensure that minors do not, under any circumstances, work alone in a lab, machine shop, or other work area with hazards, even if they are just using a computer.

 For most minors, their work or internship is a learning experience and the supervisor also serves as a mentor and coach.